elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 ## Acknowledgement and ownership of content

-Contributors will be shown at the bottom of each page and on the main [contributors page](https://rdmkit.elixir-europe.org/contributors). if listed in the metadata of the markdown file.
-All contributors will also be displayed on the.
+Contributors will be shown at the bottom of each page and on the main [contributors page](https://rdmkit.elixir-europe.org/contributors) if listed in the metadata of the markdown file.
 If you want to link your GitHub account, ORCID or email address, please add your name and corresponding information to the [CONTRIBUTORS file](https://github.com/elixir-europe/rdmkit/blob/master/_data/CONTRIBUTORS.yaml).

 No single contributor or editor owns the site's content or has the right to dictate what the content should be.
 The content on the RDMkit is community-led, with many people contributing to each section.
 Hence, decisions are driven by consensus among the contributors and editors.